rust-lang/book/src/ch10-02-traits.md

 that any type that has the `Summary` trait will have the method `summarize` defined with this signature exactly.

-A trait can have multiple methods in its body: the method signatures are listed one per line, and each line ends in a semicolon.
+A trait can have multiple methods in its body: The method signatures are listed one per line, and each line ends in a semicolon.

 ### Implementing a Trait on a Type